andli/dadmin/README.md

 # dadmin — A Minecraft RCON Admin GUI

 A minimalist dark-themed desktop GUI for administering a local Minecraft server via RCON.
-Helping you, the (d)admin, not having to type `/give` all the bloody time.
+Helping you, the (d)admin, play survival mode with your kids without having to type `/give` all the bloody time. 😅

 Right now the app supports giving _items_ and applying _effects_.